IbrahimSaffarini/UnityHelp/README.md

 #### 2- Open the Project in the text editor or IDE of your choice.

-#### 3- Run the following command in the terminal to configure FlutterFire for both iOS and Android:
+#### 3- Run the following commands in the terminal to configure FlutterFire for both iOS and Android:

 ```
+  firebase login
   flutterfire configure
 ```
 *Note: Follow the setup instructions provided by FlutterFire.
 Ensure that you configure the project for both iOS and Android platforms to be able to run on both platforms.*